adminrobert/profdotd/README.md

 ## How it works

 ProfDotD will create 2 directories by default in your home directory a `~/bin.d` and a `~/.profile.d`.
-These 2 directories will then contain any number of directories to sort profiles and scripts.
+These 2 directories will then contain any number of directories to organize profiles and scripts.
 This structure is meant to be a single level deep, and any directories nested further than shown below will be ignored.

 ```bash
 $ tree -aF bin.d .profile.d